Portugal’s Pirate Site Blocking System Works “Great,” Study Shows

 Aside from a smooth process, the results of the voluntary blocking deal are also important.
 This is why the MPA and Portuguese anti-piracy outfit FEVIP commissioned a study into its effects.

-The results, published by INCOPRO this week, show that of the 250 most-used pirate sites in Portugal, 65 are blocked.
+The results, published by Incopro, show that of the 250 most-used pirate sites in Portugal, 65 are blocked.
 Traffic to these blocked sites decreased 56.6 percent after the blocks were implemented, contrary to a 3.9 percent increase globally.

 In total, usage of the top 250 pirate sites decreased 9.3 percent, while a control group showed that the same sites enjoyed a 30.8 percent increase in usage globally.